Hot Tracks (album)

 Hot Tracks is a compilation album by the Scottish hard rock band Nazareth, released in 1976.
 The album covers from 1973's Razamanaz album to 1976's Play 'n' the Game.
 The album also features a slightly longer version of "This Flight Tonight" and the single version of "I Want to Do Everything for You".
-An EP featuring tracks from the album reached Number 15 in the UK singles chart in the following year.
+A seven-inch EP featuring four tracks from the album ("Love Hurts", "This Flight Tonight", "Broken Down Angel" and "Hair Of The Dog") reached Number 15 in the UK singles chart in the following year.